Table of Contents

 8. Inflammatory Conditions

-Certain inflammatory conditions, like granulomatous diseases, can sometimes cause a fissured tongue as a symptom.
+Certain inflammatory conditions, such as granulomatous diseases, can occasionally cause a fissured tongue as a symptom.
+These conditions may involve inflammation of the tongue and surrounding tissues, leading to cracking or grooves.

 9. Trauma